crystalcrag/MCEdit2/README.md

 Voxel engine compatible with Minecraft 1.12

 Honest try at recreating the creative mode of Minecraft 1.12, using as little dependencies as possible.
 So far, this are the ones required:
-* **OpenGL 4.3**: this is not due to lazyness, but because the terrain is rendered by a couple of draw calls using glMultiDrawArraysIndirect(), which is available only in GLv4.3.
-Replacing this draw call with one compatible with GLv3 is not going to be easy.
+* **OpenGL 4.3**: this is not due to lazyness, but because this engine makes **HEAVY** use of instanced rendering for maximum performance, by using glMultiDrawArraysIndirect() which is available only in GLv4.3.
+Replacing this draw call with one compatible with GLv3 is not going to be easy (wihtout some serious performance drop).
 * **SDL1**: why not SDL2 ?
 Because SDL1 is largely enough for this project.
 * **SITGL**: that's a pretty big one.
 It is used to render/manage user interface (because doing this using only bare bone OpenGL calls is way above my tolerance to pain).
 SITGL only depends on OpenGL v3.
 * **zlib**: needed for reading/writing NBT.
 Any version can be used.